We’ve created this guide with detailed answers to frequently asked questions to help you plan your hot springs visit.

 - Can I return a gift certificate or redeem it for cash?

-Certificates are non-refundable once purchased and may not be redeemed for cash.
+Certificates are non-refundable once purchased and may not be redeemed for purchasing new gift certificates or cash.

 - Are gift certificates transferable?